JonJagger/cyber-dojo/readme.txt

 :hidden_filenames
   The names of necessary and/or supporting files that are NOT visible in the editor in the browser.
-Each of these files must exist in the folder.
+Each of these files must exist in the directory.
 For example, a junit jar file or nunit assemblies.
-Not needed if you do not need hidden files.
+Not required if you do not need hidden files.

 :unit_test_framework